andersonlopeswm/manager-by-microservices/readme.md

-## Application to manager micro services
+## Application for managing microservices

 #### Referencia